10 Ways to Simplify Your Design

-Websites are a medium that are meant as a readable form of communication.
+Websites are a medium that is meant as a readable form of communication.
 Ensure that the conversation you have with visitors is the one you expect with clean, concise, highly readable copy.
-Create a tone that flows through the design and use words and language that appeal to users.
+Create a tone that flows through the design and uses words and language that appeal to users.

 Then edit one more time and take out every bit of text that’s unnecessary.

 Rules are meant to be broken.
 But only break one rule.

 If you want to do something different, don’t muddy the design with a lot of different or unusual elements.
 By focusing on one more complex or unusual thing, you can create interest without overwhelming users.